siddhantkudal/TerraformVPC_Project/README.md

-# Terraform Deployment of a Status Website
+# Terraform Deployment of a Static Website

 ## Overview
 This project showcases the use of Terraform to deploy infrastructure and applications on AWS.
 A status website is hosted on an EC2 instance and served via an application load balancer.